RS-28 Sarmat: Design

-The RS-28 Sarmat will be capable of carrying about 10 tonnes of payload, for either up to 10 heavy or 15 light MIRV warheads, and up to 24 Avangard hypersonic glide vehicles (HGVs) or a combination of warheads and several countermeasures against anti-ballistic missile systems.
+The Sarmat is a three-stage, liquid-fueled missile with a range of 18000 km and a launch weight of 208.1 t.
+The missile is 35.3 m long and 3 m in diameter.
+Designated a "heavy" ICBM, the Sarmat can load a wide variety of warhead options.
+According to Russian media, Sarmat is capable of carrying 10 tonnes of payload, of ten 750 kiloton, 15 or 16 lighter MIRV warheads, and 3 Avangard hypersonic glide vehicles (HGVs) or a combination of warheads and several countermeasures against anti-ballistic missile systems.
 The Russian Ministry of Defense said that the missile is Russia's response to the U.S. Prompt Global Strike system.

+The RS-28 is reportedly housed in a modified 15P718M silo launching system.

-Sarmat has a short boost phase, which shortens the interval when it can be tracked by satellites with infrared sensors, such as the U.S. Space-Based Infrared System, making it more difficult to intercept.
-The Sarmat is able to fly a trajectory over the South Pole, which would require Fractional Orbital Bombardment (FOBS) capability, and is claimed to be completely immune to any current or prospective missile defense systems.
+According to Russian President Vladimir Putin, Sarmat has a short boost phase, which shortens the interval when it can be tracked by satellites with infrared sensors, such as the U.S. Space-Based Infrared System, allegedly making it more difficult to intercept.
+Sarmat provides Russia with a Fractional Orbital Bombardment (FOBS) capability that can fly a trajectory over the South Pole to targets in the United States, which has the advantage of being able to avoid missile defense systems in the northern United States.

-According to various sources, RS-28's launch sites are to be equipped with the "Mozyr" active protection system, designed to negate a potential adversary's first strike advantage by discharging a cloud of metal arrows or balls kinetically destroying incoming bombs, cruise missiles and ICBM warheads at altitudes of up to 6 km.
+According to Russian state media sources, RS-28's launch sites were to be equipped with the "Mozyr" active protection system, which is claimed to negate a potential adversary's first strike advantage by discharging a cloud of metal arrows or balls kinetically that allegedly would destroy incoming bombs, cruise missiles and ICBM warheads at altitudes of up to 6 km; however development of the Mozyr system ceased in 1991.